thecodebuilder161/game-app-nextJs/README.md

-This is a Casino online gaming web application.
+This is a Casino online gaming web application built using NextJs, Tailwind CSS and test case with Cypress.

+Functionality: Login, Logout, Session, Games listing.

 ## Getting Started